Table of Contents

 The Schwinn IC4 is quiet and smooth due to the magnetic resistance and 40-pound flywheel.

 There are over 100 levels of micro-resistance to tailor your workout to your preferred intensity level.
+This is a big plus and something you'd expect to find on more expensive bikes like the Bowflex VeloCore.
 Using the knob on the crossbar, you can manually turn the resistance level up or down.
 You are also able to adjust the level digitally with the press of a button.

 The IC4 comes with a pair of 3 pound dumbbells and an attached holder.
 This is useful for a variety of spin classes that incorporate upper body workouts into the ride.
 I haven’t previously seen many of the best exercise bikes in this price range come with included weight.
 This is usually an accessory sold separately.